giantswarm/operatorkit/docs/using_finalizers.md

 [Kubernetes operators][operators] in general try to ensure a certain state.
 The create state is already constantly ensured by the create and update events of the informer.
-Deletion events are only executed ones though.
-In order to replicate a continuous reconciliation as well for the delete state a Kubernetes concept called [finalizers][finalizers] is used.
+Deletion events are only executed once though.
+In order to also replicate a continuous reconciliation for the delete state a Kubernetes concept called [finalizers][finalizers] is used.
 They are actually only simple strings being tracked in the object metadata of any Kubernetes runtime object.
-Once a runtime object is deleted the Kubernetes API sees the list of finalizers applied is not empty and defers deletion until no finalizers is tracked anymore.
+Once a runtime object is deleted the Kubernetes API sees the list of finalizers applied is not empty and defers deletion until no finalizers are tracked anymore.
 Users are responsible to remove finalizers from their reconciled runtime objects.

 The good news is `operatorkit` does all this for you already.
 As soon as an operator using operatorkit reconciles a runtime object the object's metadata is